zhu/documentation-website/_data-prepper/core-apis.md

 ### Authentication

-The Data Prepper Core APIs support HTTP Basic authentication.
+The Data Prepper core APIs support HTTP Basic authentication.
 Set the username and password with the following configuration in `data-prepper-config.yaml`:

 ```yaml
 authentication: